 Top 10 Classic Rock Songs About Time

 Feature Photo: Shutterstock

-Time is relative.
-At least this is according to Albert Einstein and the philosophers who are in agreement with him.
+Time is relative, at least according to Albert Einstein and the philosophers who agree with him.
 Also quoted many times over is “time waits for no one.”
-There are several proverbs that date even as far back as biblical times that reflect upon the passage of time and all the events that take place in the process.
+Several proverbs, dating back to biblical times, reflect upon the passage of time and all the events that take place in the process.

 How often do you think about time?
-Do you tend to look back from time to time, remembering events of the past?
+Do you tend to look back from time to time, remembering past events?
 How about today?
 Do you give much thought to what’s going on in your world right now?
 How about thoughts about tomorrow?

-When it comes to time and music, these two mixed together to form songs that have resulted in some of the best material ever written.
+Regarding time and music, these two mixed-form songs have resulted in some of the best material ever written.
 While everybody is subject to their opinion about what classifies as an all-time classic rock tune about time, my personal experience has set ten classic rock songs aside that managed to do more than deliver entertainment value.

+Top 10 Classic Rock Songs About Time